Metrics on your overall chat volume.

 When is it counted?

-Whenever the first message is sent in a conversation.
-This will be roughly equivalent to its creation date in the Message Center.
-There might be discrepancies if, for example, the contact filled out the pre-conversation survey but then waited some time before sending the first message.
+Whenever the first message is sent in a conversation or whenever it is handed over by a chatbot.
+This will be roughly equivalent to its creation date in the Message Center when a human was the initial operator and roughly equivalent to the first human assignment to when the conversation started with a bot.
+There might be discrepancies if, for example, the contact filled out the pre-conversation survey but then waited some time before sending the first message or it started.
 The value is counted for both assigned and unassigned conversations.

 Why is it useful?